Excerpt from Today I Ate Cow Stomach

 We managed to get ourselves lost while walking down to the central train station, but the good thing about getting lost in Rome is that it's just so darn fun.
 There's something interesting to see literally everywhere - down the street, across the street, in the trees....

 At the station we bought some metro tickets and asked the very patient woman at the desk where we might find a bus map.
 "Out in the centre," was her reply.
 We walked around outside for fifteen minutes looking for the ATAC (Rome's public transport company) sign but what seemed so endearing yesterday, the dearth of public signage, was now a curse.
 We went back inside where I finally broke down and asked a guy at a newspaper stand.
 Parla Inglese?
 "A bit," he mumbled.
 Where would I find the ATAC office, I'm looking for a bus map.
 "Outside and to the left," he said confidently.
 Off we went, spirits rising, outside the building into the bright Roman sunshine, and turned left to exactly nothing.
 Maybe he meant the other left.
 Is there a law against signs in Rome?
 The other left was as forthcoming as the previous one and we were back inside through another exit.
 Laura asked someone behind a desk and she was told that any newspaper or magazine seller would have a map.
 Hmmmm.
-Over to the nearest magazine guy and lo and behold it was the same guy I spoke to a few moments ago.
-Turns out the maps are on the left side of his stand, on the outside where people might see them.
+Just outside the door of the nearest magazine shop, I found exactly what we were looking for on the left side of the rack.
+I handed my euros to a familiar-looking retailer who eyed me kind of strangely.

 We were moving towards our destination without the need to engage our legs, and that was a great joy after much walking the previous days.
 We passed by countless sights (and lots of palm trees)